ArnoldDP/OStim-Community-Modlist/README.md

  ### Previous Versions

  If you were using a previous version of this list, it is recommended that you *completely uninstall it* before updating to the new version.
-It's also recommended to start a completely new save, if you really need to use your current save you can clean your save using Fallrim tools, but this may be unstable.
+It's also recommended to start a completely new save.
+If you really need to use your current save you can try clean your save using Fallrim tools, but this may be unstable.

  </details>